avv73/youtube-downloader/README.md

 In order to work, the program requires Youtube Data v3 API key.
 [Here](https://rapidapi.com/blog/how-to-get-youtube-api-key/#how-do-you-get-a-youtube-api-key) you can find instructions on how to acquire one for yourself.

-Once you obtain the API key, paste it in the secret.json file between the apostrophes.
-Then simply execute the main.py with the Python interpeter (version >= 3.0 recommended).
+Simply execute the main.py with the Python interpeter (version >= 3.0 recommended).
+On first run, the program will require the API key from the user.
+API Key is stored in the .json file in the program directory.

 ## Features